The Processor

 One runtime.
 Every workflow.

-The Processor is the layer between your systems — CRM, billing, product backend, internal databases, messaging — and the documented processes you want them to follow.
+The Processor is the layer between your systems — CRM (Customer Relationship Management), billing, product backend, internal databases, messaging — and the documented processes you want them to follow.

 Absorbs the work spikes